 The Environment team formulates and recommends Departmental policies, plans, and guidelines related to the natural and human environment.
 These responsibilities include, but are not limited to, policy advice and activities on air quality, water quality, resilience, floodplain management, ecosystem management, noise, emissions, and bicycle and pedestrian transportation.
 The team consults on Departmental sustainability initiatives, including the sustainability and resilience of DOT operations.

 DOT works with many other Federal agencies to promote the health of ecosystems, habitats, and native species.
 Some of the Environmental team’s initiatives in this area include working with the Pollinator Health Task Force and the National Invasive Species Council.

 Environmental Place-Based Initiatives

 In order to emphasize local and regional challenges, DOT has joined several place-based initiatives, several of which focus on environmental sustainability.
-DOT works with cities, regions, and tribes as part of:
+For example, DOT is a member of the Urban Waters Federal Partnership.

 - FAST Act Section 1317 Report to Congress on Modernization of the Environmental Review Process